Gravity as the Source of Curvature, not curvature as the source of gravity

 4. Geometry as Description, Not Cause

-In multiple PEI publications, we emphasize that geometry is descriptive.
+In multiple PRI publications, we emphasize that geometry is descriptive.

 Just as: